 Harvard is a somewhat small town located in the state of Massachusetts.
-With a population of 6,566 people and just one neighborhood, Harvard is the 221st largest community in Massachusetts.
+With a population of 6,844 people and two constituent neighborhoods, Harvard is the 220th largest community in Massachusetts.

 Harvard home prices are not only among the most expensive in Massachusetts, but Harvard real estate also consistently ranks among the most expensive in America.